 Welcome to the M&CS

-- ATTENTION!
-If you have declared Honors in the Math & Comp Sci program, please
+- If you declared Math & Comp Sci Honors, please

-make sure you have submitted the necessary work
+make sure you have discussed the necessary work required

 (Also found in the bulletin!)